Chili con carne: Chili parlors

 Before World War II, hundreds of small, family-run chili parlors could be found throughout Texas and other states, particularly those in which émigré Texans had made new homes.
 Each establishment usually had a claim to some kind of secret recipe.

 By 1904, chili parlors were opening outside of Texas, in part due to the availability of commercial versions of chili powder, first manufactured in Texas in the late 19th century.
 After working at the Louisiana Purchase Exposition, Charles Taylor opened a chili parlor in Carlinville, Illinois, serving Mexican Chili.
 Varallo's, the oldest restaurant in Tennessee, opened as a chili parlor in 1907, competing with other chili parlors that had opened in Nashville during the 1890s.
 In the 1920s and 1930s, chains of diner-style chili parlors began opening in the Midwest.

-Cincinnati chili is a dish developed by Macedonian and Greek immigrants, deriving from their own culinary traditions.
+Cincinnati chili is a substantially different dish developed by Macedonian and Greek immigrants, deriving from their own culinary traditions.
 Dozens of restaurants offer this style throughout the Cincinnati area.
 It can be traced back to at least 1922, when the original Empress Chili location opened.

-In Green Bay, Wisconsin, the chili parlor Chili John's has existed since 1913.
-As with Cincinnati chili, it is most commonly served over spaghetti with oyster crackers, but the recipe has more chili powder and a higher proportion of fat.
-The original proprietor's son opened a second location in Burbank, California in 1946, which is also still in existence.
+In Green Bay, Wisconsin, Chili John's chili parlor was founded in 1913.
+As with Cincinnati chili, their chili is most commonly served over spaghetti with oyster crackers, but the recipe has more chili powder and fat.
+The original proprietor's son opened a second location in Burbank, California in 1946, which remains open; the Green Bay location closed in 2020.

 Until the late 2000s, a chili parlor dating to 1904, O.T.
 Hodge, continued to operate in St. Louis.
-It featured a chili-topped dish called a slinger: two cheeseburger patties, hash browns, and two eggs, and smothered in chili.
-As of 2014 no O.T.
-Hodge-branded locations remain, though Tully's Tap, a pub and restaurant in O'Fallon, Missouri, offers what it claims to be the original O.T.
-Hodge recipe on its menu.
+It featured a chili-topped dish called a slinger: two cheeseburger patties, hash browns, and two eggs, smothered in chili.
+No O.T.
+Hodge-branded locations remain.